 COM 250.
-Fundamentals of Electronic Media Production I
+Fundamentals of Electronic Media Production I (AE)

 This course teaches the primary concepts, guidelines and techniques used to create professional media projects that employ moving images and dynamic sound, such as film and television.
 By learning and using TV production equipment in the studio and on location, the student will begin to master the basic production elements of developing an idea, writing a script, producing, directing, shooting and editing a project, and finding options for program distribution and exhibition.
-Prerequisite: COM 202 (may be a co-requisite) and Sophomore standing, or permission of instructor

 COM 251.
-Fundamentals of Electronic Media Production II 4
+Fundamentals of Electronic Media Production II

 This course provides guidelines and techniques useful for moving the student's media production abilities to a higher professional level, including the various elements of creating excellence in a media project's subject matter and in its technical quality.
-Serving on a production team, the student will create short TV projects through closely supervised, handson learning experiences.
+Serving on a production team, the student will create short TV projects through closely supervised, hands-on learning experiences.
 Students will develop advanced skills in lighting, camera work, sound recording, working with actors and artistic considerations.
 Prerequisite: COM 250, or permission of instructor